Acanthurus fowleri – Fowler’s Surgeonfish

 Juveniles have a changing juvenile dress.
 So read carefully before you buy a beautifully colored small specimen that grows into a considerably differently colored adult fish.

 You can find Acanthurus fowleri in the seas around the Philippines, Indonesia, Papua New Guinea, Solomon Islands and off the north coast of Australia.
 They inhabit the reefs at depths of around 2 to 20 meters.

 The diet consists mainly of algae and detritus.
 It is therefore important to place them only in a properly matured aquarium.

-Like all other Surgeon fish, Acanthurus fowleri have a retractable scalpel on both sides of their caudal peduncle.
+Like all Surgeonfish, Acanthurus fowleri have a retractable scalpel on each side of their caudal peduncle.
 This is a defense mechanism that the fish can use to defend themselves.
 One of the scales has become a strong and razor-sharp retractable knife.
-In the event of an emergency, the surgeon fish can flip open the knife and swing its tail with force.
-So be careful when catching surgeon fish!
+In the event of an emergency, the doctor’s fish can open the knife and slash out with its tail.
+So be careful when catching surgeonfish!

 John de Lange

 Bijgewerkt op 7 June 2023 door John